 During your first three years you’ll attend a combination of hospital and general practice placements alongside activities involving community care, mental health and working in an inter-professional environment.

-In each of the first three years, you’ll attend five full day placements in one GP surgery or a small group of local practices.
-All of your placements will be Essex based using the following hospitals, Colchester, Basildon, Harlow, Southend, Broomfield, as well as Essex based GP practices and community and mental health locations.
-Some of these hospitals have specialised areas such as the Burns and Plastics unit at Broomfield and the Cardiothoracic Centre at Basildon.
+In each of the first three years, you’ll attend five full-day placements in one GP surgery or a small group of local practices.
+All of your placements will be Essex-based using Colchester, Basildon, Harlow, Southend and Broomfield hospitals, as well as Essex-based GP practices and community and mental health locations.
+Some of these hospitals have specialised areas, such as the Burns and Plastics Unit at Broomfield and the Cardiothoracic Centre at Basildon.